jinyoung/dating-app/README.md

 ## Run the backend micro-services
 See the README.md files inside the each microservices directory:

+- userProfile
+- matchingRecommendation
+- chatFunctionality
+- locationService
-- User Management
+- paymentService
-- Matchmaking
+- feedbackService

 ## Run API Gateway (Spring Gateway)